Skip to main content

 This may also be given for other reasons, but these are some of the most common issues that vets prescribe this medication.

-This medication may be a tablet, a capsule, or a liquid that you give to your dog by mouth.
+The Amoxicillin medication may be a tablet, a capsule, or a liquid that you give to your dog by mouth.
 You can hide the tablet in cheese or other food to help encourage your dog to take this medication.
 Some dogs are great at spitting out the pills, and you may have to place this pill in the back of their mouth.
+Store the medication at room temperature away from direct sunlight.

 If your dog has been prescribed this medication, it is always recommended to give the entire prescription unless your vet tells you otherwise.
 This helps decrease your chance of causing your dog to develop antibiotic resistance.